“The function of sociology, as of every science, is to reveal that which is hidden.”

 International Sociology Olympiad

-Through sociological case study evaluations and an international debate, the International Sociology Olympiad gives students the opportunity to showcase their ability to analyze and question the social world.
+Through sociological case study evaluations and an international debate, the International Sociology Olympiad challenges students to question, analyze, and interpret the social world.

 Participants will: